deeptadeeproy/Covid19IndiaTrackerGUI/README.md

 # Covid19IndiaTrackerGUI

-Same as Covid 19 Tracker for India but added GUI.
-PySimpleGUI used.
+COVID-19 Tracker for India with a GUI and click to run functionality.